 However, I do have complaints.
 For one, there are still bugs in this game, and not just on the Switch.
 Mostly visual problems, like characters clipping through objects, and nothing too major, but it makes the game look cheap.
 I also came across a bug where I was stuck in place and could not move at all, which left me as a sitting duck for Jason when he arrived.
 (Amusingly, he got stuck in place too, but he was able to use his powers to teleport away.
 Boo.)

 The game can also be fairly repetitive, and encourages you to play it over and over with a leveling system.
 Some players, like me, won’t mind playing over and over again in order to master it.
 Others will find this dull, and will want other content.
 It depends on who you are, but if you want a game with tons and tons of levels, and variety throughout, this is not it.

-Overall, I enjoyed Friday the 13th: The Game.
-I encourage you to check it out and see if it’s for you–if you like it, you’re in for a bloody good time.
+Overall, I enjoyed Friday the 13th: The Game, and you might too, but only if you’re in for a bloody good time.

 Naomi Norbez has been making, playing, and critiquing games since she was a kid.
 In her free time she makes text adventures, draws comics, and watches birds.
 She hopes you find her reviews helpful and values any thoughts on them you'd like to share.